aramachandran7/micro_mouse_final/README.md

 Comprobo final project featuring SLAM, maze traversal + path planning, robot dynamics with Gazebo &amp; ROS

+## Week by Week Goals

+Week 1: Working robot model in gazebo, working base maze map.
+Get the robot to drive straight for a distance constrained by the maze walls, and modularize the code.
+ROS setup, 3D modeling, and controls.

+Week 2: Make note of and have the robot recognize dead-ends, intersections, and typical maze characteristics.
+Discuss with Paul on simultaneous localization within the map context, (moving towards the maze destination), and map/context building.
+Be able to represent the robot’s position within a discrete matrix.
+Depending on our implementation, be able to represent map?

+Week 3: Completing mapping & SLAM.
+Beginning work on path optimization Robot should be able to reach the center of the map with SLAM, and should be able to get back using a different route. .

+Week 4: Finishing up path planning, optimizing high speed performance for 2nd run and onwards.

+Week 5 (half week): Finishing up path planning, optimizing high speed performance for 2nd run and onwards, and also documentation / writeup / slides.
+Blog posts

 #### super high level code structure -

 ```